sruthi-bopparthi/waph-bopparsr/Hackathon/Hackathon1/README.md

 To further remove any possible security vulnerabilities, the output texts were cleaned.
 Together, these steps strengthen the codebase's security posture and reduce the possibility of vulnerabilities, especially those connected to XSS attacks.

-1. A new function named validateInput() has been added to improve the security of HTTP GET and POST request forms.
+1. validateInput() is added to improve the security of POST & GET requests.
 This function ensures the validity of the supplied data by requiring users to input text before executing the request.
 In addition, situations where plain text is displayed instead of HTML rendering when it is not necessary have been discovered in order to reduce the danger of XSS attacks.
-To strictly render plain text and reduce the possibility of malicious script execution, the.innerHTML property has been replaced with.innerText.
+To check plain text and reduce the possibility of any attacking script execution, the innerHTML property has been replaced with.innerText.
 Together, these steps strengthen the web application's security protocols pertaining to input validation and output rendering.

 ![Git Changes for HTTP Requests](Images/GitHttp.png)